This feature is enabled by request only

 Please contact your Customer Success Manager or Virtru Support to enable this feature for your team.

 This feature can be applied using our Gmail plugin, the Outlook Desktop Extension (Desktop only), the Outlook 365 Add-in (for Web, Desktop, Mobile), or the Control Center.
-This feature is not available on the Virtru mobile apps (iOS or Android).

-Manage One-Click in Virtru Email Clients
+Manage Require Authentication in Virtru Email Clients

 1. Open a new draft and toggle Virtru ON.